FlorentH-12/Rick-Morty-App/README.md

 Hello, people of Earth!

 Welcome to the Rick & Morthy website.
-This app will allow you to see information about your favorite characters from the Rick & Morty.
+This app will allow you to see information about your favorite characters from Rick & Morty.

 Before looking at the code and the App, you can discover all the journey preparation for this project